KHUNTO

-Kmanek Haburas Unidade Nasional Timor Oan (lit.
-'Enrich the National Unity of the Sons of Timor', KHUNTO) is a political party in East Timor.
-KHUNTO is affiliated with the Korka martial arts group, and has a membership base that consists of various martial arts groups throughout East Timor.
+Kmanek Haburas Unidade Nasional Timor Oan (KHUNTO; lit.
+'Enrich the National Unity of the People of Timor') is a political party in Timor-Leste.
+KHUNTO is affiliated with the Kmanek Oan Rai Klaran (KORK) martial arts group, and has a largely rural, young membership base that consists of various martial arts groups throughout Timor-Leste.
+Since the 2023 parliamentary election, the party holds five seats in the National Parliament.

+Name and symbols

+The name "Kmanek Haburas Unidade Nasional Timor Oan" in Tetun can be translated as "Flourishing of Timorese National Unity", "Enrich the National Unity of the People of Timor", or "Enrich the National Unity of the Sons of Timor".
+Some English-language sources translate Timor oan literally as "sons of Timor"; however, in Tetun the phrase refers not just to children but to Timorese people in general.

+KHUNTO is associated with the color green, which it uses in its flag, promotional materials, and campaigning.
+The party's logo and flag feature a dove descending into a circle with rings of black, green, red, and white, with a yellow center.

 History

-KHUNTO was officially registered on 22 June 2011 and is affiliated with the martial arts group Korka.
+KHUNTO was officially registered on 22 June 2011 and is affiliated with the martial arts group KORK.
 In the 2012 parliamentary elections it received 2.97% of the vote, narrowly failing to cross the electoral threshold of 3%.
 However, in the 2017 parliamentary elections the party's vote share increased to 6.43% and it won five seats in the National Parliament.
 In the 2023 parliamentary elections the party's vote share further increased to 7.51% and it again won five seats in the National Parliament.

+On 4 July 2021, KHUNTO celebrated its tenth anniversary and inaugurated its new national headquarters in Manleuana, Dili.

+On 20–21 April 2024, KHUNTO held its fourth national congress, attended by 880 party members and officials.
+At the congress, Armanda Berta dos Santos was re-elected as the party's president.